Yoga = a runner's best friend

 2. Standing Forward Fold

-Indeed, yoga for runners has many benefits.
-Incorporate a few poses into your warm-up and cool-down routine today to promote pre-run readiness and post-run recovery.
+And there you have it!
+Yoga has many benefits for runners.
+Incorporate a few of these new poses into your warm-up and cool-down routine today to promote pre-run readiness and post-run recovery, and see how yoga can help your run.

 Let us know you agree to cookies